Operator Shifting for Model-based Policy Evaluation: Operator Shifting for Policy Evaluation

-Since \eqref{eqn: objective function for operator augmentation} is a quadratic minimization, one can explicitly write out the optimal augmentation factor $\v^*$:
+Since \eqref{eqn: objective function for operator shifting} is a quadratic minimization, one can explicitly write out the optimal shifting factor $\v^*$:

-The oracle estimate \eqref{eqn: eqn1 for operator augmentation} is not easy to work with as it depends on the unknown matrix $A$.
+The oracle estimate \eqref{eqn: eqn1 for operator shifting} is not easy to work with as it depends on the unknown matrix $A$.
 Our immediate goal is to derive a closed-form approximation of $\v^*$, which is accurate and allows for efficient implementation.
 To achieve this, we introduce a second-order approximation $\v^\star$ to $\v^*$.
-We show that $\v^\star$ takes a simple closed-form without approximating any expectations under the following mild assumption: \begin{itemize} \item [] {\bf Assumption 1}: The $i$-th row $\h{P}_i$ of $\h{P}$ is an independent random variable $\frac{1}{n_{i}}X_i$, where $n_{i}$ is the number of samples for state \(i\) and $X_i$ follows the multinomial distribution with $\E[X_i] = n_{i}P_i$.
-The \(i\)-th entry of \(\h{b}\) is an average of observed reward at state \(i\).
+We show that $\v^\star$ takes a simple closed-form without approximating any expectations under the following mild assumption: \begin{itemize} \item [] {\bf Assumption 1}: The $i$-th row \tcb{$\h{p}^{\top}_i$} of $\h{P}$ is an \tcb{random vector} $\frac{1}{n_{i}}X_i$, where $n_{i}$ is the number of samples for state \(i\) and $X_i$ follows the multinomial distribution with \tcb{$\E[X_i] = n_{i}p^{\top}_i$}. \tcb{Moreover, \(X_{i}\) is independent from \(X_{j}\) whenever \(i \not = j\).} The \(i\)-th entry of \(\h{b}\) is an average of observed reward at state \(i\).

-\end{itemize} The part of Assumption 1 on the estimation of \(P\) is equivalent to that $\h{P}_i$ follows the normalized multinomial distribution, which holds when a tabular maximum likelihood model \cite{sutton1991dyna} is used to estimate the transition dynamics $P$.
+\end{itemize} The part of Assumption 1 on the estimation of \(P\) is equivalent to that \tcb{$\h{p}^{\top}_i$} follows the normalized multinomial distribution, which holds when a tabular maximum likelihood model \cite{sutton1991dyna} is used to estimate the transition dynamics $P$.
 That is, one generates sufficiently many transitions according to $P$ and lets $\h{P}_{ii'} = n_{ii'}/n_{i},$ where $n_{ii'}$ denotes the number of transitions observed from $i$ to $i'$, and $n_i=\sum_{i'}n_{ii'}$.

 Throughout this paper, we assume for simplicity that the number of samples $n_{i}$ of each state is the same, i.e., for any $i \in \S$, $n_{i} \equiv n$.
-The sample size $n$ plays an important role in determining the magnitude of the operator augmentation factor $\v^{*}$ and the performance of the operator augmentation algorithm.
+The sample size $n$ plays an important role in determining the magnitude of the operator shifting factor $\v^{*}$ and the performance of the operator shifting algorithm.
 If the value of $n_i$ depends on $i\in\S$, all the theoretical results still hold with slight modification (see Remark \ref{rmk: diff_ns} for details).

-\subsection{Second-order approximation for $\v^*$}
+\subsection{Second-order approximation for $\v^*$.}

 To simplify the discussion, we introduce $\hZ$ and $\hY$

 where $A$ and $\hat{A}$ are defined in \eqref{def of A hatA}.
 Some basic algebraic manipulations lead to the following lemma.